- Why Research

 You are here

-Seeking to increase access to and use of preventive mammography in Hispanic women along the US-Mexico border.
+Research area: Determining ways to increase access to breast cancer screening and use of preventive mammography in Hispanic women along the US-Mexico border.